 Turn off distracting televisions or radios.

-Try an iPhone for photos, maps or diary dates.
+Have a go on an iPhone for photos, maps or diary dates.

 Discuss with your speech and language therapist, your friends and family.